-Sue is the Vice President for Information Services and Manager of the Income Council for the United Way of Tarrant County.
-She manages the Earn Well initiative which, among other things, improves the financial stability of low income working families.
-Sue brings experience from both education and the nonprofit sector.
-In addition to Literacy Connexus, she serves on the boards of the Women’s Policy Forum, the Tarrant County Emergency Food and Shelter Program, North Texas Asset Funders, and Strong Families Coalition.
+Sue is the Vice President for Information Services and Manager of the Income Council for the United Way of Tarrant County, She manages the Earn Well initiative which, among other things, improves the financial stability of low income working families.
+Sue brings experience from both education and the nonprofit sector. in addition to Literacy Connexus, she serves on the boards of the Women’s Policy Forum, the Tarrant County emergency Food and Shelter Program, North Texas Asset Funders, and Strong Families Coalition.